gonzofish/angular-librarian/README.md

 An Angular 2+ scaffolding setup.
 Generates AOT-compliant code using similar paradigms to the [Angular CLI](https://github.com/angular/angular-cli).

+## To Use the ngl Command

+The `ngl` command does _not_ install globally by default.
+To get it working there are some additional steps.
+To learn how to install it on your system, take a look at `CLI.md`.

 ## Usage

 Create a new folder and initialize an NPM project: